Behind the Many Interpretations of The Temptation of St Anthony

 The Story of St Anthony

-Visual Representations of The Temptations of St Anthony
+Visual Representations of The Temptation of St Anthony Through History

 The Ultimate Painting

-In 1964, the David L. Loew-Albert Lewin film production company held a contest for a painting on the theme of St. Anthony’s temptations.
+In 1946, the David L. Loew-Albert Lewin film production company held a contest for a painting on The Temptation of St Anthony theme.
 For Salvador Dali, this was to be his first and his last time he ever took part in a competition.
-The winner, whose painting was used in the film The Private Affairs of Bel Ami was the pioneer figure of Dada and Surrealism movement, Max Ernst.
+The winner, whose artwork was used in the film The Private Affairs of Bel Ami was the pioneer figure of Dada and Surrealism movement, Max Ernst.
 Yet, the most well-known version of the St. Anthony’s faith triumphs over the temptations of horrors of sin and evil is, in fact, the version Dali painted.

-The story of the Temptations of St. Anthony, as we have attempted to showcase for sure, is one of the most repeated subjects in arts.
-Presented across a number of art’s disciplines it carries with it, not only the freedom to play with the representation of the demons, but a very important moral message which has helped to build the idea of a proper and moral life for many.
+The story of the Temptation of St. Anthony, as we have attempted to showcase for sure, is one of the most repeated subjects in arts.
+Presented across a number of art disciplines it carries with it, not only the freedom to play with the representation of the demons but a very important moral message which has helped to build the idea of a proper and moral life for many.

 A book that deeply influenced the young Freud and was the inspiration for many artists, The Temptation of Saint Anthony was Flaubert’s lifelong work, thirty years in the making.
 Based on the story of the third-century saint who lived on an isolated mountaintop in the Egyptian desert, it is a fantastical rendering of one night during which Anthony is besieged by carnal temptations and philosophical doubt.
 This Modern Library Paperback Classic reproduces the distinguished Lafcadio Hearn translation, which translator Richard Sieburth calls “a splendid period piece from one of America’s premier translators of nineteenth-century French prose.
 In Lafcadio Hearn’s Latinate rendering, Flaubert’s experimental drama of the modern consciousness reads as weirdly as its oneiric original.”